-The earthquake and nuclear power plant meltdown brought up many concerns involving radiation levels in Japan, and the entire globe.
+The earthquake, tsunami, and subsequent nuclear power plant meltdown at the Fukushima Daichi reactor in 2011 brought up many concerns involving radiation levels in Japan and the entire globe.
 Here at Global Healing Center, we are committed to educating and helping individuals reduce radiation exposure caused by nuclear fallout, as well as everyday exposure to harmful electromagnetic frequencies.

 Harmful Effects of Radiation Exposure

 The effects of radiation are many, varied, and dependent on the level of exposure.
 Low-level exposure can lead to major digestive imbalance, blood alteration and even the destruction of many cellular structures in the body's key organ and tissue systems over time.
 Common signs of low-level radiation exposure include fatigue, headaches, nausea, scalp tenderness, scalp discoloration, and dry/itchy skin.
 In extreme cases, continued low-level exposure to radiation may also cause brain damage, memory concerns, mood changes and reduced listening capacities, psychomotor abilities, and information processing times.
 Exposure to low levels of radiation over a long time may increase the likelihood of developing leukemia and lymphoma in the future.

 Low level exposure to radiation also affects the circulatory system by reducing lymphocytes – a type of white blood cell.
 Having fewer lymphocytes puts you at a greater risk of infections.
 The reproductive system is also vulnerable to radiation, and long-term exposure can lead to sterility, birth defects, and still-births.